evkx/evkx.github.io/content/models/lucid/air/Air_Sapphire/_index.md

 ### First row seats

-Only one front seat type is available in the Lucid Air Saphire.
+Only one front seat type is available in the Lucid Air Sapphire.

 The following functionalities are available on the **standard** seat.